-Once the petition has been received and referred, the Mayor, the Manager, and the petition sponsor will discuss what additional information is needed for the Council to make an informed decision on how to proceed and to propose a process and timeline that align with the petitioners' interests.
+Once the petition has been received and referred, the Mayor and the Manager will discuss what additional information is needed for the Council to make an informed decision on how to proceed.
 This information might include:

 - a.
 A legal determination on whether the idea is allowed under current local, state, or federal laws. - b.
-Guidance on how the request relates to current Town policies and practices. - c.
-Estimates on financial resources or time needed to fully explore the idea.
-If the time required differs from the petition's requested timeline, an explanation for this difference should be provided. - d.
-Impact and relevance to ongoing projects and initiatives.
+Guidance on how the request relates to current Town policies and practices - c.
+Estimates on financial resources or time needed to fully explore the idea or suggestion.
+If the time required differs from the petition's requested timeline, an explanation for this difference can be provided. - d.
+Impact and relevance to ongoing projects and initiatives

-At this point, the petition will be assigned to one or more groups for follow-up.
-This may include Town departments, a Council working group, a Town Advisory Board, or others with specific expertise.
+After discussing a course of action, the Mayor and Manager will check in with the petition sponsor to make sure the process and timeline align with their interests.
+At this point, the petition will be assigned to one or more groups for follow up.
+This may include Town departments, a Council working group, a Town Advisory Board or others with specific expertise.